subdirectory_arrow_right

 7. Treating AI output as final instead of the starting point

-Perhaps the most dangerous patent mistake solo inventors make is treating AI-generated drafts as finished, ready-to-file documents.
-They copy and paste the AI output directly into their USPTO filing without any human review, editing, or verification.
+Perhaps the most dangerous patent filing mistake that solo inventors make is treating AI-generated drafts as finished, ready-to-file documents.
+They copy and paste the AI output directly into their USPTO patent filing without any human review, editing, or verification.

 While tools like Patentext significantly improve the quality and accuracy of AI-generated patent drafts, we're not going to pretend they replace human expertise.
 Even though our patent-specific AI produces impressive results that far exceed generic tools, we always recommend that solo inventors have their drafts reviewed by a qualified patent agent or attorney before filing.